 - After souffle is set smear the cream over souffle and garnish with crushed biscuit and fresh strawberries.

 - You can skip the base and make a baseless souffle.

 - This dessert can yield 1 medium and 1 small dish.

 - This dessert can also be made in the springform pan by using 1½ packet jelly.

-- Check tips section above the recipe card to see how to make soufflé with fruit other than strawberry.
+- Check the tips section above the recipe card to see how to make soufflé with fruit other than strawberries.